robbintt/aiderX/docs/controller-architecture.md

 A handler registry will be implemented to support this dynamic loading:

 1.  **Handler Registry**: A global registry (e.g., a dictionary) will map handler names (strings) to their corresponding handler classes.
+Handlers are located in the `aider/plugins/handlers/` directory.
 Each handler class will be responsible for registering itself.
 2.  **Controller Initialization**: The `Controller.__init__` method will:
     -   Check if a `controller_model` is provided.
     -   If so, it will look at the `controller-handlers` configuration from the CLI and YAML file.